DivineIsaiah/Fire-Fruit/README.md

 # Student Data Extractor

-A local Windows CLI application for searching academic Excel files by matriculation number and exporting consolidated results to a new workbook.
+A Windows desktop application for searching academic Excel files by matriculation number and exporting consolidated results to a new workbook.
+A command-line interface is also available for development and scripted use.

 ## Features